UW-FLOM/flom-react/README.md

 ```
 4. You should be able to use the app at `localhost:3000`

-For more on building different versions of the container, see [$LINK].
+For more on building different versions of the container, see [Docker setup](docs/docker.md).

 # Local machine setup